 The Cambridge International A-Level (Advanced Level) is a subject-based qualification conferred as part of the General Certificate of Education, as well as a High school completion qualification offered by established examination boards in the United Kingdom, with more than 55 subject choices available to choose from.
 Considered the ‘Gold Standard’ qualification.
 Obtaining an A-Level is generally required for university entrance, with universities granting offers based on grades achieved.

 Cambridge International A-Levels generally take two years to complete.
 Students normally take 3-4 A-Levels in their first year, and most cut back to 3 in their second year.
 This is because university offers are normally based on 3 A-Levels.
 Unlike other level 3 qualifications such as the International Baccalaureate, A-Levels have no specific subject requirements, so students have the opportunity to combine any subjects they wish to take.
 However, students normally pick their courses based on the degree they wish to pursue at university: most degrees require specific A-Levels for entry.

 At Invictus International School Phnom Penh, learning takes place both in and outside of the classroom.
 We encourage students to explore, develop and pursue skills and abilities throughout their learning journey at Invictus.

-Extra-Curricular Activities (ECAs) on offer include: English, French, Chinese, Khmer, Art, Yoga, Maths Boost, Google Coding, Life-skills, Soccer, Multi-sports, Drama, Gymnastics, Jiu Jitsu, Board-games, Homework Club, and more.
+Extra-Curricular Activities (ECAs) on offer include English, French, Chinese, Khmer, Art, Yoga, Maths Boost, Google Coding, Life-skills, Soccer, Multi-sports, Drama, Gymnastics, Jiu Jitsu, Board-games, and more.
 ECAs take place between 3-4pm Monday-Friday.
-Homework Club/After School Care is hosted from 4-5.30pm Monday-Friday.